CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/pick-and-pack.md

     </div>
     </details>

-**Update all picked content on transaction completion** – all chosen during transaction information is saved on saving a transaction (the data selected from during the transaction is not held until clicking the save button at the end of the transaction).
+**Update all picked content on transaction completion** – All selections made during the transaction are saved when the transaction is saved; the data selected during the transaction is not retained until the save button is clicked at the end.
     <details>
     <summary>Click here to expand</summary>
     <div>